JoseRoca/WinFBX/docs/File Management/CFindFile Class.md

 # <a name="FileExt"></a>FileExt

-Returns the extesion of the most-recently-found file.
+Returns the extension of the most-recently-found file.

 ```
 FUNCTION FileExt () AS CWSTR